GoldGameCoin/GOLD/README - copia.md

 This README will walk you through everything you need to know to make changes, edits, or even completely new pages for the [golgamecoin.com website](https://goldgamecoin.com/).
 It'll definitely be a bit of a ride, so strap yourself in.
 Feel free to skip down to a relevant section if you already know what you need.

 If you need support about something related to the website, please join `#goldgamecoin-site` [Libera/IRC](irc://irc.libera.chat/#goldgamecoin-site) or [Matrix](https://matrix.to/#/!txpwSzQzkuUaVbtsIx:matrix.org).
-For general info about Monero join `#monero`.
+For general info about Monero join `#goldgamecoin`.
 We'll do whatever we can to help you.

 ## What you'll need